Extension of the synchrotron radiation of electrons to very high energies in clumpy environments: Introduction

 \section{Introduction}

 Acceleration of non-thermal particles in various astrophysical environments requires the presence of electric field.
 If high-energy particles are accelerated in a region with a typical magnetic field, \(B_0\), then the time, required for the particle to gain energy \(E\), is \(t\acc={\eta E}/({eB_0c})\).
 Here, \(\eta\) is a dimensionless parameter, namely the ratio of the magnetic to the accelerating electric field, \(\eta=B_0/{\cal E}_0\).
-If the acceleration proceeds in a MHD flow, then \({\cal E}_0<B_0\) and the acceleration efficiency is constrained by \(\eta>1\).
+If the acceleration proceeds in a magnetohydrodynamic (MHD) flow, then \({\cal E}_0<B_0\) and the acceleration efficiency is constrained by \(\eta>1\).
 The acceleration is efficient only in the energy range where the acceleration time is shorter than the cooling time.
-For the case where synchrotron losses dominate, the cooling rate is \(t\syn={6\pi \me^2c^3}/{(\sigmat B_0^2E)}\) (here \(\me\), \(c\), and \(\sigmat\) are electron mass, speed of light, and Thomson cross-section, respectively).
+For the case where synchrotron losses dominate, the cooling time is \(t\syn={6\pi \me^2c^3}/{(\sigmat B_0^2E)}\) (here \(\me\), \(c\), and \(\sigmat\) are electron mass, speed of light, and Thomson cross-section, respectively).
 The electrons are subsequently accelerated up to a maximum energy \(\Ee\ma=\sqrt{6\pi e\me^2c^4/(\sigmat \eta B_0)}\).
-Correspondingly, the electrons which achieve this energy, produce synchrotron photons of energy \(h \nu\ma \sim \me c^2/(\alpha\eta)\sim 100\eta^{-1}\rm\,MeV\) \cite{1983MNRAS.205..593G} (here \(\alpha\) is the fine-structure constant).

-In the case of stochastic particle acceleration, the spectrum of electrons does not stop abruptly but extends beyond $\Ee\ma$, although with a rather sharp cutoff shape, e.g., exponential or faster \footnote{The ``100~MeV'' limit does not concern the synchrotron radiation produced by secondary electrons, for example, the products of interactions of primary protons with the surrounding gas and radiation fields.}.
-Typically, the maximum of the spectral energy distribution (SED), $\nu F_\nu$, appears at the energy exceeding $h \nu\ma$.
-However, for any realistic spectrum of electrons, the shift does not exceed a factor of a few.
+Correspondingly, the electrons which achieve this energy, produce synchrotron photons of energy \(h \nu\ma \approx \me c^2/(\alpha\eta)\approx 70\eta^{-1}\rm\,MeV\) \citep[here \(\alpha\) is the fine-structure constant]{1983MNRAS.205..593G}. {We note that this energy corresponds to the spectral maximum of synchrotron emission produced by an electron of energy \(\Ee\ma\) moving in a magnetic field \(B_0\) perpendicular to the velocity of the electron.
+Various factors can shift the exact position of the synchrotron maximum (for example, particle velocity -- magnetic field pitch angle; turbulent dispersion of magnetic field strength; energy distribution of emitting particles; etc).
+However, the impact of these factors is expected to be small \cite[see, e.g.,][for the comparison of the spectra averaged over pitch angle and turbulent distribution of magnetic field strength]{2019ApJ...887..181D}.
+A much more important factor is that this limit was obtained under the assumption of the perfect operation of the acceleration process, which is likely not achievable in real astrophysical accelerators.
+Thus, we adopt the above obtained energy as an energy that limits the extension of the synchrotron component (which is sometimes referred in literature as {\it synchrotron burnoff limit}, see, e.g., \citealt{1996ApJ...457..253D}).
+Finally, we note that the maxim of the spectral energy distribution (SED) appears at higher energies, namely for the same underlying assumptions at \(\approx 300\eta^{-1}\rm\,MeV\).